IBM/operator-collection-sdk/ibm/operator_collection_sdk/README.md

 - [z/OS Cloud Broker Encryption CLI][cli] (optional)

 # Installation
-The IBM Operator Collection SDK can be installed directly from Github, or via docker image stored in the IBM Cloud Container Registry
+The IBM Operator Collection SDK can be installed directly from GitHub, or via docker image stored in the IBM Cloud Container Registry

-## Github Installation
+## GitHub Installation
 Run the following command to install the collection.

 ```bash